Toyota Prius (2016-2021) running costs, insurance, warranty & tax

 The fourth-generation Toyota Prius offers exceedingly low running costs with a hybrid powertrain that maximises efficiency

 As we’ve mentioned, there are many options to rival the Toyota Prius, but the Hyundai Ioniq Hybrid matches it closest.
-This is true of the respective ranges’ pricing structures as well.
-While the Ioniq range starts at a cheaper price point (around £2,700 less), there’s more choice in the Prius line-up, with four trim levels to the Hyundai’s three.
+When the Prius was available new, this was also true of the respective ranges’ pricing structures as well.
+While the Ioniq range starts at a cheaper point, there were more choices in the Prius line-up, with four trim levels to the Hyundai’s three.

-But that shouldn’t put you off, as the running costs are very affordable.
-Based on our sister title Auto Express’s real-world fuel economy for the Prius, you should expect to spend just over £1,000 a year on fuel (based on an average of 12,000 miles a year).
+But that shouldn’t put you off, as running costs are affordable.
+Based on our sister title Auto Express’ real-world fuel economy for the Prius, you should expect to spend just over £1,000 a year on fuel (based on an average of 12,000 miles a year).
 Even an efficient petrol supermini would cost you at least £500 a year more.

 Toyota Prius insurance group